Painting and decorating

 How can I tell if my painter is a registered contractor?

-To see if your painter is registered, visit the Building Commission website to search the online register.
+To see if your painter is registered, visit Find a registered building service provider to search the online register.
 Under the Registration Act, a person or persons claiming to be registered when they are not are liable for prosection and a fine of up to $25,000.

-Seek advice when things go wrong The Building Commission has powers to deal with complaints relating to painting services under the Building Services (Complaint Resolution and Administration) Act 2011.
-The Commission can help with disputes relating to workmanship and/or contractual issues.
+Seek advice when things go wrong, Building and Energy has powers to deal with complaints relating to painting services under the Building Services (Complaint Resolution and Administration) Act 2011.
+We can help with disputes relating to workmanship and/or contractual issues.

 For further information on making a written complaint refer to the ‘Building complaint resolution’ publication.
-A complaint processing fee applies to complaints lodged with the Building Commission.
+A complaint processing fee applies to complaints lodged with Building and Energy.